edgelessNetwork/zkp2p-stable/README.md

 On Edgeless
 1. Stable's minter wallet mints amount to itself
 2. Stable's minter wallet approves EdgelessMinter to spend amount
-3. Stable's minter wallet calls EdgelessMinter.mint(amount, metadata) where metadata is from the Forward event
+3. Stable's minter wallet calls EdgelessMinter.mint(to, amount) where metadata is from the Forward event
 4. EdgelessMinter transfers USDLR from Stable's minter wallet to EdgelessMinter
 5. EdgelessMinter sends USDLR from itself to the address

+#### User Withdrawal Flow

+On Edgeless:
+1. User approves usdlr to EdgelessReceiver
+2. User calls EdgelessReceiver.forward()
+3. EdgelessReceiver receives USDLR, then sends it to Stable.
+4. EdgelessReceiver emits Forward(...) event
+5. Off-chain, Stable listens for Forward and records the address and amount

+On Ethereum:
+1. Stable's USDC custodian wallet approves EthereumMinter to spend amount
+2. Stable's USDC custodian wallet calls EthereumMinter.mint(to, amount) where to and amount are from the Forward event.
+3. EthereumMinter transfers USDC from Stable's USDC custodian wallet to EthereumMinter
+4. EthereumMinter sends USDC from itself to `to`

 # Contract Design

 ## Invariants